ElliotRedhead/PrintCrate/README.md

 - People with product requirements that require specific customisation.
 - People searching for 3D-printed products.

-## User Stories

-### User Story Scope
+### User Stories

+#### Customer Stories

 Key objectives/requirements for site users.

 1. As a new user: I want to create an account.
 2. As a returning user: I want to login to my existing account.
-3. As a user browsing products: I want to navigate products effectively.
+3. As a user browsing products: I want to navigate standard products.
 4. As a user interested in a particular product: I want to expand details of a specific product to view a description.
 5. As a user interested in the background of the company: I want to read more about the business.
 6. As a user purchasing a product: I want to add a product to my cart.
 7. As a user purchasing a product: I want to know if there is sufficient stock available for my order.
 8. As a user purchasing a product: I want to view the products currently in my cart.
 9. As a user reviewing my cart: I want to alter quantities of products in my cart.
+10. As a user finalising a purchase: I want to provide shipping information an dpay for my purchase.
+11. As a user with finalised purchases: I want to view all of my ordered products.
-10. As a returning user: I want to be able to update my account details if required.
+12. As a returning user: I want to be able to update my account details if required.
-11. As a satisfied customer: I want to be able to share PrintCrate on social networks.
+13. As a satisfied customer: I want to be able to share PrintCrate on social networks.
-12. As a customer requesting a non-standard model: I want to upload an image file for the company to review, with a message and contact details.
+14. As a customer requesting a non-standard model or with an additional query: I want to contact the site owner.

----
+#### Customer Story Fulfilment

+1. From any page of the PrintCrate site: selection of the "Register" button in the navigation bar loads a registration page.
+The registration page displays a form with validation.
+If the form is populated with invalid values the registration is rejected upon submission with an error message detailing why registration has failed.
+Upon population of the form with valid values the browser redirects away from the register page with a success feedback message displayed.
+2. From a logged-out state, access to the "Profile" or "Checkout" pages is restricted.
+The login feature is accessed by selecting "Login" from the navigation bar, which loads the login page.
+The login page displays a form with validation.
+If the form is populated with invalid values the login is rejected upon submission with an error message detailing why login has failed.
+Upon login success the user is redirected to their account page with new navigation options indicating the updated user state.

 ## Design & Styling